 Summary The Recreational Activity Leader II is responsible for planning, scheduling, organizing, and leading recreation staff and residents engaged in recreational activities.
 This position is governed by state and federal laws and agency policy.

-Must possess a valid Arkansas drivers license.
+Certificates, Licenses, Registrations Must possess a valid Arkansas drivers license.
 Additional requirements determined by the agency for recruiting purposes require review and approval by the Office of Personnel Management.
 OTHER JOB RELATED EDUCATION AND/OR EXPERIENCE MAY BE SUBSTITUTED FOR ALL OR PART OF THESE BASIC REQUIREMENTS, EXCEPT FOR CERTIFICATION OR LICENSURE REQUIREMENTS, UPON APPROVAL OF THE QUALIFICATIONS REVIEW COMMITTEE.

 Special Work Condition